pwndoc/pwndoc/docs/docxtemplate.md

 ### bookmarkRef

 Creates a clickable reference to a text block bookmark usually created using the `bookmarkCreate` filter.

+Bookmark identifiers need to begin with a letter and contain only letters, numbers, and underscore characters: non-conforming characters are automatically replaced by underscores.

 > Use in template document
 >```